-Blake Mathys, Ph.D., Environmental Science, was featured in the Aug.
-28 edition of The Columbus Dispatch in an article discussing the recent introduction of electric scooters to the Columbus area.
+Ohio Dominican was mentioned in the May 2 edition of The Columbus Dispatch in an article discussing the COSI Science Festival.
+Several ODU faculty participated in the four-day festival, which took place May 1-4.
 Click here to read the article.

 Ohio Dominican was mentioned in a May 5 article that appeared on University Business that discusses ODU’s new partnership with the Grove City Higher Education Investment Program.
 The program is designed to encourage students to remain in Grove City after completing their college degree.
 Click here to read more.

 A new work by Jeremy Glazier, English, and California composer Charlie Wilmoth premiered at the Short North Stage on May 22.
 The performance was part of “The Big Score,” which was a free, hour-long concert sponsored by the Johnstone Fund for New Music.
 “The Big Score” commissioned six poets to pair up with six composers to spark artistic innovation across disciplines.
 Other area talent includes ODU alumna Barbara Fant ’10, WOSU’s Jennifer Hambrick, and award-winning jazz composer Mark Lomax II.

 Jeremy Glazier, English, has published an essay review on the American artist Cy Twombly's lifelong obsession with Homer's “lliad.”
 His essay, “On Lately Looking Into Twombly's Homer,” appears on the blog of the Journal of the History of Ideas.
 Click here to read his essay.